demidko/kq/README.md

 ## Documentation

+All queries contain control constructs and expressions.
+You can combine queries separated by commas in any order.

+### Control constructs

-1. You can combine query's control constructs in any order:
+You can combine query's control constructs in any order:

 ```kotlin
 where { /* logic expression */ }